12 Feb Top Tips for Better Digestion

 5. Ensure you’re getting the right amount fibre

 Fibre is key to a happy gut.
 Thanks to the likes of modern diets and processed foods, our intake of fibre is often low, leading to issues like constipation and haemorrhoids.
 There are two types of fibre – soluble (often described as slippery, mucilaginous or gel-like) and insoluble (often referred to as roughage).
 Both are essential as they have different functions, and both are abundant in plant foods.
-Here are some fibre-rich foods which I highly encourage you to incorporate for better digestion:
+Here are some fibre-rich foods which we highly encourage you to incorporate for better digestion:

 - Fruits and vegetables (skin on)